ManuelePasini/slides-markdown/slides/phd_secondyear.md

 - Time-Series DBMSs efficiently handle large volumes of temporal data...
     - ... but fall short in capturing the complex dynamics of relationships among entities.
 - Even the previous Data Platform Design often suggested multiple storage technologies, tailored to the needs of different DTs…
+- Yet, no multi-store solution has achieved broad adoption in the literature.

 - **What about an hybrid data structure?**

 ## An Hybryd data structure enabling Digital Twin Data

-- Combining the strength of Graph and Time-Series DBMS
+- Combining the strength of Graph and Time-Series DBMS with a novel, hybrid data structure.

 ![Graph+TimeSeries Hybrid data model](https://raw.githubusercontent.com/ManuelePasini/slides-markdown/refs/heads/master/slides/images/ioanninaSlides/dt_graph.svg)

 - A query workload representative of typical DT applications has been defined.
-- The data structure has been implemented and evaluated against state-of-the-art techinques.
+- The data structure has been implemented in Kotlin and evaluated against state-of-the-art techinques with promising results.
 - The paper is curently in writing and to be submitted to [VLDB 2026](https://vldb.org/2026/)

 ## Other publications